 The rough road up Wager Gulch that requires a high-clearance 4-wheel drive vehicle, leads to the remnants of two old mining camps – Carson and Old Carson.

-Christopher J. Carson, a nephew of the famous frontiersman Kit Carson, first discovered promising float samples along the Continental Divide in 1876 but didn’t immediately act upon them.
+John Christopher Carson first discovered promising float samples along the Continental Divide in 1876 but didn’t immediately act upon them.
 Instead, he made his way to Leadville to look for promising claims.
 However, he returned in 1881 and made several claims on both sides of the Continental Divide, including what would become the Bonanza King Mine.

 Perry Eberhart, in his 1969 book, Guide to Colorado Ghost Towns and Mining Camps, described the mining camp:

 “The town sat directly on the continental divide, with water falling on one side of town heading toward the Lake Fork of the Pacific drainage, and water on the other side of town flowing into the Lost Trail Creek, of the Rio Grande system, headed toward the Atlantic Basin.
 With such a snow-bound location, the town didn’t last long.”